How was electricity first used in the home?

 This project was run by researchers at the University of Leeds, in partnership with houses run by the National Trust (Cragside and Standen) and Leeds Museums and Galleries (Lotherton Hall), between May 2015 and July 2016.
 It was funded by the Arts and Humanities Research Council, with extra funding provided by the University of Leeds.

-Here you can view our online interactive educational resource for KS2 pupils, read our blog, learn about our partner houses, see what events we have run, and download some of the resources we have produced!
+Here you can view our online interactive educational resource for KS2 pupils, read our blog, see what events we have run, and download some of the resources we have produced.
 Please also visit our YouTube channel to see our video content, including animations, a short film, and a musical.